Alphabtw00/Optima-Growth/README.md

 # Optima-Growth:-
 Optima Growth is a software development company whose core product  O-stock, provides an enterprise-grade asset management application.
 It furnishes coverage for all the critical elements: inventory, software delivery, license management, compliance, cost, and resource management.
 Its primary goal is to enable organizations to gain an accurate point-in-time picture of their software assets.

+This uses Heroku’s best practice guide- : called the twelve-factor app (https://12factor.net/).
+It includes the 12 best practices to build a microservice architecture cloud application.

 This cutting-edge project was meticulously crafted using an extensive tech stack, including:
 Spring Boot 3.0, Spring Security 6, Spring Cloud Project, Spring JPA Spring Micrometer and OpenFeign.

 # ARCHITECTURE:-